DiamondLightSource/dodal/docs/how-to/create-device.md

 - **Storage ring signals:** Use [Synchrotron](https://github.com/DiamondLightSource/dodal/blob/main/src/dodal/devices/synchrotron.py).
 - **AreaDetectors:** Use [StandardDetector](https://github.com/bluesky/ophyd-async/tree/main/src/ophyd_async/epics/adcore) or [adcore](https://github.com/bluesky/ophyd-async/tree/main/src/ophyd_async/epics/adcore).

-Many device classes in `dodal.devices.motors` represent physical relationships between motors, such as `Stage` and `XYStage`.

-For example, only use `XYStage` for two perpendicular motors (e.g. X and Y axes on a sample table):
-- Do not use `XYStage` for unrelated motors or for motors that move in the same axis (e.g. coarse and fine adjustment).
-- Only a device that represents a group of motors with a physical relationship, should be defined in `motor`.
-- If your class define an `XYStage` but you need extra signals or behaviour, extend the `XYStage` class outside the `motor` module.

 If a compatible device class exists:
 - Use it and add it to the [beamline](./create-beamline.rst) to avoid re-implementation and share improvements.
 - You can use ophyd-async's [DeviceVector](https://blueskyproject.io/ophyd-async/main/explanations/decisions/0006-procedural-device-definitions.html) to handle a collection of identical devices.